-- 1. Choose "Task Sheet" > "Cost Table" in the "Views" toolbar icon. - 2.
-In the "Format-Info-Inspector" 🕏 activate the "Show Project Summary" check-box. - 3.
+- In iTaskX Pro choose "Task Sheet" > "Cost Table" in the "Views" toolbar icon.
+With iTaskX Standard choose "Gantt Chart" > "Cost Table" in the "Views" toolbar icon. - 2.
+In the "Format" window 🔄 activate the "Show Project Summary" check box. - 3.
 Review the total costs in the "Project Summary" row.

 - To review costs in a timeframe like days, weeks, quarters or year, choose the "Gantt Chart" in the "Views" toolbar icon, open the "Graph" area with the "Layout" toolbar icon.
-After that add a summary graph by longer pressing the "+" button under the "Graph" area.
-In the upcoming pop-over choose the "Cost" value. - To review project costs quickly in one place use the "Statistics" "Show..." button in the "Project-Info-Inspector" .
+After that add a summary graph by pressing the "+" button under the "Graph" area.
+In the upcoming pop-over choose the "Cost" value. - To review project costs quickly in one place use the "Statistics" "Show..." button in the "Project" inspector.